rahulspoudel/ragandroll-project-rp/README.md

 # 🎶 Ly-Lyric App

-Ly-Lyric App is an interactive platform powered by **Mistral-large2** and **Snowflake Cortex Search**, designed for music enthusiasts and lyricists.
+Ly-Lyric App is an interactive platform powered by **Snowflake Cortex Search**, **Mistral-large2** and **Streamlit** designed for music enthusiasts and lyricists.
 Discover songs, generate creative lyrics, explore stories behind songs, translate lyrics into multiple languages, and much more.

 While the app leverages advanced **LLM (Large Language Model)** capabilities for creative generation and translations, some outputs may vary in accuracy and should be considered as creative suggestions rather than absolute interpretations.

+> Data used for this project is from the github repo [Open Lyrics Database](https://github.com/Lyrics/lyrics-database).
+Being used for experimental purpose in this project.

 ---

 ## 🌟 Features

 1. **Search Songs**
-   Find songs by title, artist, or lyrics snippets using the power of **Cortex Search** for efficient retrieval.
+   Find songs by title, artist, or lyrics.

 2. **Songs with Similar Lyrics**
    Discover songs with lyrics similar in theme or tone to your search, enabled by **semantic search capabilities** of Cortex.